 - Keep an Eye on Server Load: Tools like GTmetrix or Pingdom make it easy to track response times.

 - Level Up Your Hosting: Shared hosting not cutting it?
-Upgrade to VPS or dedicated hosting for more power.
+Upgrade to VPS or dedicated hosting for better power and performance.

 2.5.
 Check for Firewall or Security Plugin Blocking